svaarala/duktape/doc/fastint.rst

 * Extend the tagged type to support both an IEEE double and an integer or a fixed point type.
-Convert between the two either fully transparently (to maintain full Ecmascript semantics) or in selected situations, chosen for either convenience or performance.
+Convert between the two either fully transparently (to maintain full ECMAScript semantics) or in selected situations, chosen for either convenience or performance.

 * Extend the tagged type to support both an IEEE double and an integer or a fixed point type.
-Extend the public API and Ecmascript environment to expose the new integer type explicitly.
+Extend the public API and ECMAScript environment to expose the new integer type explicitly.
 The upside is minimal performance cost because there are fewer automatic conversion checks.
 The downside is a significant API change and introduction of custom language features.

-* Same as above, but expose the integer type only for user C code; keep the Ecmascript environment unaware of the change.
+* Same as above, but expose the integer type only for user C code; keep the ECMAScript environment unaware of the change.

 Implementation issues
 ---------------------